oroinc/documentation/backend/setup/demo-environment/gcp.rst

 .. image:: /img/backend/setup/gcp/oro_solution_via_ssh.png
    :alt: Access the Oro application using SSH

-You can always delete the deployment by clicking **Delete** on the upper left, next to the solution name.
+You can delete the deployment by clicking **Delete** on the upper left, next to the solution name.
 Resources created by this deployment, including VM instances, disks, and firewalls will be deleted as well.

 .. image:: /img/backend/setup/gcp/oro_solution_delete.png
    :alt: Delete the deployment